During January 2012, Chinese security forces responded to peaceful protests with live ammunition, killing and wounding Tibetan protestors.

-Norpa Yonten, a 49-year old herder, was shot dead by Chinese security forces on 24 January 2012 in Drango town.
+Norpa Yonten, a 49-year-old herder, was shot dead by Chinese security forces on 23 January 2012 in Drago County.

 Yonten was involved in a protest when he was shot by Chinese security forces.
-36 people sustained gunshot wounds, and two died, making this January event the largest reported shooting since 2008.
+A total of 36 Tibetan protesters sustained gunshot wounds, and two died, making this January event the largest reported shooting since 2008.

 Yonten was shot in the head and died at the scene.
 His body was moved to Drango monastery.

 Large crowds gathered in front of the monastery in a show of solidarity, some of them travelling quite far to attend Yonten’s funeral.

 In the immediate aftermath of Yonten’s death, the Tibetan blogger Woeser wrote a poem dedicated to him.

 ‘To Yonden Who Was Killed By Gunfire’ [Extract]

 Your name: Yonden,

 Because of fate we were both raised with tsampa